People who have type 2 diabetes have a hard time using glucose (sugar) from food for energy.

-The doctor uses the results from one or more of these tests to tell if the person has diabetes.
+The doctor uses the results from one or more of these tests to tell if the child has diabetes.
 The doctor can order other tests to find out if it is type 1 diabetes or type 2 diabetes.

 How Is Type 2 Diabetes Treated?

-Teens with type 2 diabetes often go to a pediatric endocrinologist for treatment.
+Kids and teens with type 2 diabetes often go to a pediatric endocrinologist for treatment.
 This kind of doctor treats problems affecting hormones, like diabetes.
 They also may see a dietitian, diabetes educator, or weight management specialist.

 The goal of treatment for type 2 diabetes is to keep blood sugar levels in a healthy range.
 Treatment usually includes:

 losing weight, if recommended

 taking anti-diabetes pills or getting insulin (by injection or with a pump).
 If blood sugars remain high, the doctor may add another medicine.